score-json/json/TSF/trustable/assertions/TA-CONFIDENCE.md

       path: ./TSF/trustable/assertions/TA-CONFIDENCE-CHECKLIST.md
 ---

-Confidence in nlohmann/json library is measured based on results of analysis.
+Confidence in nlohmann/json is measured based on results of analysis.

-nlohmann